 Global Head of Equity, Diversity and Inclusion at WMG

 Peter L. Thoren

-Executive Vice President, Access Industries, Inc.
+Executive Vice President at Access Industries, Inc.

 President & Chief Marketing Officer of Warner Recorded Music at WMG